-We tested more than a half-dozen video cameras to find which delivers the sharpest images and best features for monitoring a sleeping child.
-Here are the best.
+We tested more than a half-dozen cameras to find the best baby monitors with the sharpest images and most important features for checking in on a sleeping child.

 The Nest Hello has a lot of great features, including facial recognition and excellent video quality.